hack-rice/feather/inbox/README.md

 # Inbox

-This is where scripts in this package look for files to read.
+This is where scripts in this repo look for files to read.